Over the years, depression crept up on me, little by little.

 While I’m not positive that depression will never visit me again, I am positive that if it does, I have made friends with my mind and possess the tools to survive the storm.

-I have detailed the whole gut-wrenching journey to hell and back in a witty and wise memoir, Sex, Suicide and Serotonin: How These Things Almost Killed and Healed Me, and share what I learned about healing from depression in Beat Depression And Anxiety By Changing Your Brain: With Simple Practices That Will Improve Your Life.
+I have detailed the whole gut-wrenching journey to hell and back in a witty and wise memoir, Sex, Suicide and Serotonin: Taking Myself Apart, Putting Myself Back Together, and share what I learned about healing from depression in Beat Depression And Anxiety By Changing Your Brain: With Simple Practices That Will Improve Your Life.